sbents/serology_SA_KC/README.md

     bands from ages 5-80.
 Mixing matrix was adapted from Mossing et al. 2008 (10.1371/journal.pmed.0050074).
 Must be present in R environment to run analysis in seattle_flu_model_outputs.R.

-2) serosolver_model: All R code needed to produce estimates of boosting and waning rates from South Africa and King County individual-level serological data.
+2) serosolver_model: R code required to produce estimates of boosting and waning rates from South Africa and King County individual-level serological data.
 Expected outputs: Figures related to serology and relevant statistical analyses on serological data.

   - King_County_Serosolver.R: R Code to produce boosting and waning estimates for one sample antigen using the Serosolver model on King      County serology data.
 Example code provided for cross-sectional pediatric serology and adult paired serology separately.
 Simulated       data provided to run the model in King_County_simulated_dat.csv.
 Expected run time: 30 minutes for one antigen, ~2 day for all antigens on a standard desktop.